 Many students with learning disabilities thrive when lessons include visuals, hands-on activities, and real-life examples.
 Flexible teaching methods give students multiple ways to understand the same concept.
 This approach reduces frustration and increases long-term memory and understanding.

 Teachers who adapt their styles often notice improved participation and fewer behavior challenges.
-When students feel capable, they are more willing to take academic risks.
+In my classroom observations, when students feel capable, they are more willing to take academic risks.

 Flexibility also allows educators to adjust pacing based on student needs.
 This helps prevent learners from feeling rushed or left behind.